barnabycollins/cipher/README.md

 # cipher

-Cipher is software to assist with solving the [University of Southampton Cipher Challenge](https://www.cipherchallenge.org/) puzzles.
-It includes:

 * `benedict thing.py` = used to split up and recombine vigenere ciphers
 * `box.py` = full box cipher solver
 * `cipher.py`  = simple letter substitution; useful for trying keys